cerebris/jsonapi-resources/README.md

 Resources define the public interface to your API.
 A resource defines which attributes are exposed, as well as relationships to other resources.

 Resource definitions should by convention be placed in a directory under app named resources, `app/resources`.
-The class name should be the single underscored name of the model that backs the resource with `_resource.rb` appended.
+The file name should be the single underscored name of the model that backs the resource with `_resource.rb` appended.
 For example, a `Contact` model's resource should have a class named `ContactResource` defined in a file named `contact_resource.rb`.

 #### JSONAPI::Resource